Lucinda Williams: 2022–present: Honorary accolades, Stories from a Rock n Roll Heart, and World's Gone Wrong

 On November 17, 2021, it was announced that Williams would receive the Americana Music Association-UK International Lifetime Achievement Award in January 2022.
 The ceremony was held on January 27, 2022.
 On September 12, 2022, Williams was the recipient of the BMI Troubadour Award.
 The award celebrates songwriters who have made a lasting impact on their community and who "craft for the sake of the song, setting the pace for generations of songwriters who will follow."
 Past recipients include John Hiatt, John Prine, and Robert Earl Keen.

 On February 4, 2023, Williams was honored with the AMERICANAFEST Pre-Grammy Salute to Lucinda Williams, which was held at the Troubadour and live-streamed on Mandolin.com.

 On April 4, 2023, Williams announced that her 15th studio album, Stories from a Rock n Roll Heart, would be released on June 30, 2023.
 The lead single "New York Comeback" was released simultaneously with the album announcement.

 It was announced on October 7, 2024, that the seventh volume in Lu's Jukebox series, Lucinda Williams sings the Beatles from Abbey Road, would be released on December 6, 2024.
 Recorded in the same London studio where the Beatles recorded their 1969 album Abbey Road, the announcement was accompanied by the release of the single "While My Guitar Gently Weeps".
 A reviewer in Rolling Stone magazine said that in covering the Beatles' music on this album, Williams was one of few who successfully [honored] "the source material, making it uniquely [her] own, and creating something worth hearing".

-On October 30, 2025, Williams announced her 16th studio album, World's Gone Wrong, which is scheduled for release on January 23, 2026.
+On October 30, 2025, Williams announced her 16th studio album, World's Gone Wrong, which was released on January 23, 2026.
+In an article published by the Oxford American, writer Jim Beaugez commented, "World's Gone Wrong articulates the anger, hope, and inspiration she's carried since the protests of her youth, with songs that explore the struggles of race, poverty, and trauma that continue to shadow America today."

+On April 27, 2026, The New York Times named Williams one of the "30 Greatest Living American Songwriters", as part of a project compiled with input from hundreds of music industry experts and critics.